 “Your husband will never be the man God created him to be if you don’t validate his maleness and understand and satisfy his need for sexual intimacy.
 You are God’s primary instrument of love and affirmation if he is to became God’s man.
 You have the power to make him or break him.”

 No. I am a man.
 I like sex.
 These two statements are both true, but they are not dependent upon one another.
 Liking sex is not a uniquely male condition, nor is the accrual of sex necessary for my ongoing masculinity.
 If I am looking to a woman to validate my maleness or be the primary conduit of God’s love to me, I am being completely unfair to her.
 It is a smothering expectation.

-Certainly, my wife and I both affirm and support and love one another and help each other grow and mature into healthy, whole humans.
+Certainly, women and men can both affirm and support and love one another and help each other grow and mature into healthy, whole humans.
 But this is not a uniquely gendered or uniquely sexual arrangement.
 While my desire for sexual intimacy is part of me, it doesn’t prop up my entire identity.

 I am not a sex-fueled robot.

 When we eliminate the sex/love economy, we are freed to see our partners as fully human, with both sexual and emotional needs.
 So I cringe when I still see these ideas about men and sex spread in Christian circles, whether we’re talking about purity or dating or modesty or marriage.

 It doesn’t have to be this way but when these systems are reinforced and repeated from the time we’re teens, we tend to assume that it’s just the way it is.
 Men just give love to get sex, and women just put up with sex to get love.